 May I have the acceptance letter sent by express mail?

 Your original letter of acceptance will be sent to you by email.
 If you require an original document, you can request courier delivery.
-There is a charge of $40 CAD for this service.

 How can I submit my application?